warmist/scripts/docs/warn-stranded.rst

     :summary: Reports citizens that are stranded and can't reach any other unit.
     :tags: fort units

-If any (live) units are stranded from the main group, the game will pause and you'll get a warning dialog telling you which units are isolated.
+If any (live) groups of units are stranded from the main (largest) group, the game will pause and you'll get a warning dialog telling you which units are isolated.
 This gives you a chance to rescue them before they get overly stressed or start starving.

 Each unit will be put into a group with the other units stranded together.